-Through our exploratory research, we identified several key pain points, behaviours and attitudes that post-secondary students experienced during their processes to complete assignments.
+Through exploratory research, several key pain points were identified, such as behaviours and attitudes that post-secondary students experienced during their process to complete assignments.

-We recruited participants to explore and map their experiences before, during and after work.
+- Co-Creation Session: Participants were recruited to explore and map experiences before, during and after work.
 After, they formed groups to rapidly prototype solutions to solve their assignment pain points (results).

-- Our mission is to use student work in the classroom to create an open learning community.
+- The mission is to use student work in the classroom to create an open learning community.

-- We envision a world where students act as creators and take ownership of their education
+- The vision is of a world where students act as creators and take ownership of their education.

 Anne Filion, Eric Chung, Danielle Cruz